 The Langerbeck Award for Undergraduate Research Mentoring has been established to recognize and reward the exceptional work of Loyola’s faculty mentors who are contributing significant time and effort to the intellectual, ethical, and academic development of Loyola’s undergraduate researchers by mentoring their research endeavors.

 Each year, LUROP will grant two awards, selected from a pool of student nominations.
 Faculty selected for the award will receive $2,000, through sponsorship from the Office of the Provost and the Faculty Center for Ignatian Pedagogy.
 The award is meant to support the mentors' research and support of undergraduates.

-Applications for 2013-2014 were reviewed by a committee of LUROP fellowship directors and previous faculty mentor award winners.
-Langerbeck winners were announced at the reception following the Research & Engagement Symposium on April 20, 2013 along with the winners of other awards.
+Applications for 2017–2018 will be reviewed by a committee of LUROP fellowship directors and previous faculty mentor award winners.
+Langerbeck winners will be announced at the reception following the 2018 Undergraduate Research & Engagement Symposium on Saturday, April 21st.

 - Nominations can come from current student researchers only.

 - Annual awards, open to faculty who serve as the primary mentor to the student.
 External community partners or researchers are not eligible.

 - A mentor can win the award only once every 5 years.

 - After a student submits a nomination, the mentor will be asked to submit a brief (1 page max.) reflection on their mentoring theory, practice, and impact.
 Faculty who receive more than one nomination should submit only one statement.

 - Student nominations for 2017–2018 will be due Sunday, March 25th.
 Students, please fill out this 2018 Langerbeck Nomination Form in its entirety and e-mail to firstname.lastname@example.org.

 - Faculty reflection statements are due by noon on Wednesday, April 4th.
 Nominated faculty will receive a request and directions for a statement after initial nominations are received.